 Environmental Communication and the public

 So, environmental communication is a commitment.
 It’s about learning to understand what the general public can relate to and about sticking around with them.
 Bring stories that they can relate to on local and familiar levels.
 Stories that touch the communities emotionally.
-The words and images are important, but they are not going to change the minds of people that have no relation to them.
+The words and images are important, but they are not going to change the minds of people who have no relation to them.
 If we want to inspire change, first we have to learn, then understand and talk only once we know how to.